Board of Directors

 Public Relations Chair

 Erin Wolford is the daughter of Wayne and Mary Wolford.
 She currently lives in Memphis, Tn.
-Her father is a well-known community advocate and her mother is a successful Entrepreneur.
+Her father is a well-known community advocate, and Curator of the BHMWC.
+Her mother is a successful Entrepreneur with her own massage practice.
+She also previously worked with the WC Drug Court helping to change lives.

 Erin holds a Bachelor’s degree in International Business from the University of Memphis.
 While earning her degree, she utilized her marketing skills and was able to improve key metrics for a couple local businesses.
 She found a passion for other cultures and how other cultures do business.
 This led her to take up Japanese as a second language.